mgu83/mgu83.github.io/_pages/about.md

 Currently studying computer engineering and math at the University of British Columbia.

-Lately, I have been working on an [app](/projects/EduMatch) with some friends and also writing parts of [OS161](http://www.os161.org/) (in C!)
+I just finished up an [app](/projects/EduMatch) with some friends and wrote a basic operating system using [OS161](http://www.os161.org/) (in C!)
+I am currently expanding my web scraper grocery app idea by adding a computer vision element that will allows users to easily track what is in their fridge.
 Take a look at [projects page](/projects)

 Hoping to write some posts about personal finance, engineering and new technologies. `Fun fact`: I daytraded for three years and yielded some significant returns!

 If you are a recruiter, you're probably looking for my [cv](/cv).
-I just finished up working at a cancer research lab and am currently doing `Full-Stack` at a startup.
+I am currently doing `Full-Stack` at a startup and looking for an internship for summer 2024!

-Please be patient with me as I update my website!
-These pages are a work in process.

 <!-- Write your biography here this is maggie and i am here testing.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.